 Craig Bellamy is something of a Jekyll and Hyde character.
 As exciting, successful and memorable as his career on the pitch as been, his off-field antics have led to just an many headline grabbing moments off the pitch.

 But, with a character like Bellamy, a man with an undoubtedly spiky character, it is exactly that character that has led him to the extremely high level that he achieved in the game of football; coming through the ranks at Norwich City (after a short schoolboy spell at Bristol Rovers) I feel certain there were many footballers at the same talent level who didn’t make the grade.
 Bellamy however did make the grade, through his dogged, determined and at times uncompromising attitude.
-A proud Welshman through and through, Bellamy is true Welsh dragon.
+Whilst his temper was as consistent as a SlotSino Casino, he was a proud Welshman through and through, a true Welsh dragon.

 Lasting from 1996 through to 2013, Bellamy spent almost the entirety of his career at the top level, the Premier League (13 full seasons), accompanies by short spells in the Scottish Premier League and the English Championship.
 Playing and scoring for 9 different clubs, Bellamy’s quality is confirmed by the stature of the clubs he played for which includes Liverpool, Celtic, Blackburn Rovers and Manchester City.
 Spells at Norwich City, Coventry City, Newcastle United, West Ham and Cardiff City should not be taken lightly, either!